zentyal/zentyal/docs/en/user/routing.rst

 The *gateway* is the route by default for packets sent to other networks.

-To configure a gateway, use :menuselection:`Network --> Routers`.
+To configure a gateway, use :menuselection:`Network --> Gateways`.

+..
+FIXME: Update this without upload/download
 .. image:: images/routing/11-routing-gateways.png
    :scale: 80
    :alt: gateway configuration
    :align: center

+Enabled:
+  Indicates if the gateway is really going to be used at the moment.
 Name:
   Name identifying the gateway.
 IP address: